 - Excellent device and browser compatibility — You can use WebSockets with web, mobile, and desktop devices.
 Plus, they work on most browsers (Google Chrome, DuckDuckGo, Mozilla Firefox, Microsoft Edge, and Apple Safari).

-- HTML5-compliant — WebSockets work with HTML5 and offer backward support for older HTML versions.
+- HTML5-compliant — WebSockets work with HTML5 and offer backward support for older HTML file versions.

 - Open-source resources — You also get access to many tutorials for incorporating WebSockets in different apps, such as the JavaScript library Socket.io.